-ELE= English Language Education

-ELL= English Language Learners (refers to students)
+ELE= English Language Education ELL= English Language Learners (refers to students) ESL= English as a Second Language (refers to teacher)

 Health Services

 The school health office provides advisory and emergency care only and is not a diagnostic clinic.
 After first aid has been administered, parents/guardians are responsible for contacting their health care provider for diagnosis and to carry out any after-care.